Sunand-e/Zanda-wiki/Local-development-setup.md

     -   Runs on **port 3001** using its own Express server.
     -   The Express server forwards API requests to the backend via NGINX.

-#### Volume Mounting

--   Local directories are mounted into containers as volumes to allow seamless development and testing.
-For instance:
-    -   The frontend's static assets are mounted from a specified local directory.
-    -   Logs and temporary files are managed using Docker volumes.

-See the docker-compose file for more info.

 ### Setting up a fully local deployment of the platform: